Parmesan Mushroom Appetizers with only 2 ingredients and ready in 15 minutes is such an easy appetizer!

 How to Store and Make Ahead

-Store: Easy mushroom appetizers leftovers (if any) can be stored in the fridge in an airtight container for up to 5 days.
+Store: Leftovers can be stored in the fridge in an airtight container for up to 5 days.
 I do not recommend storing these in freezer, it will diminish taste and texture.

 Parmesan Mushroom Appetizers